Entanglement entropy production in Quantum Neural Networks: Computation of the Haar entanglement distribution

 We are now interested in the maximum and average of the distribution.
 It is easy to see that the maximum is achieved for $n_A=n/2$.
 In this scenario $2^{n_A} \gg 1$:

-Taking into account that for an $n$ qubit system the maximum of the entanglement entropy is $S=\frac{n}{2}\log 2$ we can state that, in the large $n$ limit, a Haar state present a maximally-entangled bond.
+Taking into account that for an $n$ qubit system the maximum of the entanglement entropy is $S=\frac{n}{2}\log 2$ we can state that, in the large $n$ limit, a Haar state presents a maximally entangled bond.

-Another interesting quantity is the average value along different bi-partitions of the Haar entanglement distribution.
-To compute it, we recall the identities